 Well, as I was starting to peel, I put this on together with my recommended cream, and I got a bad reaction to it.
 It burned as I applied, it kept on burning, so I washed it off, but the harm was already done.
 The next few days I kept on peeling on my “new skin”, which is not normal!
 I, of course, didn’t use the serum until 3-4 weeks later and only carried on using the cream that was recommended.
 But that one time was enough to leave “peeling scars” behind on my chin.

 But after some research, I’ve read that HA can, in fact, dehydrate the skin further, especially if the air is dry.
-Considering this happened during winter and maybe because it was “new” and vulnerable skin, something just went wrong chemically.
+Considering this happened during winter and maybe because it was “new” and vulnerable skin, something just went chemically wrong?

 So yeah, be careful using this post-treatments, wait at least a week after you’ve peeled/recovered.
 Other than that, I didn’t have any trouble using The Ordinary HA+B5.
 It plumped my skin, made my sebum and skin softer and of better quality.

-My only hick-up was that it felt like it lost its effectiveness the last month of use.
-And I wonder if this has anything to do with the clear-glass packaging?
-But definitely a repurchase for the price!
+My only hick-up was that it felt like it lost its effectiveness in the last month of use as well as it does make your makeup pill up.
+But will definitely repurchase for the price!